 There are several good accommodation options nearby, including A’jia, Sumahan On The Water, Bosphorus Palace Hotel and Beylerbeyi Palace Hotel.

 It is open Tuesday-Wednesday and Friday-Sunday between 9am-5pm.
-The Beylerbeyi Palace price for admission is 20TL.
+The Beylerbeyi Palace Museum price for admission is 50 TL per person.